koenedaele/pyramid_rawes/README.rst

 By default, this will add an instance with all the default parameters (eg. Elastic Search is assumed to run at localhost:9200).
-To configure your RawES_ instance, you can use the pyramid settings file.
+To configure your rawes_ instance, you can use the pyramid settings file.

 .. code-block:: ini

     rawes.url = localhost:9500
     rawes.connection_type = http

-Once you have activated pyramid_rawes, a RawES_ instance is added to the registry.
+Once you have activated pyramid_rawes, a rawes_ instance is added to the registry.

 Usage
 -----

-To get a RawES_ instance, call get_rawes with the current application registry.
+To get a rawes_ instance, call get_rawes with the current application registry.
-Eg. in a view
+Eg. in a view:

 .. code-block:: python